UB18Aux/dagster-data-analysis/README.md

 ### Docker Compose Up
+To install docker, check out [the Docker docs](https://docs.docker.com/get-started/get-docker/).

-Next step is to run the docker containers.
+If you have docker installed, the next step is to run the docker containers.
 Make sure to add the `--build` flag, as some containers need to be built.
 Add `-d` if you wanna hide what the containers are up to.

 ```bash
 docker compose up --build